rozsass/text-dev-editor/files/corrections-on-gabors-oct.md

 2. Find missing labels in figures (x, y axes), missing source, name of case study.
 3. Find inconsistency in format of text.
 4. Find inconsitency in style-we argue instead of one argues.

-### Examples
-1.For the last bin [3,7] we chose 3.5km not the midpoint, because the distribution of distance is skewed and the median...But figure shows it at 5km.[page 194](/scans/e1.png)
-1. Figures 8.2a and 8.2b show four regression lines.
-But there is only 1 line. [page 221](/scans/e1.png)
-1. x axis shows price in (EUR) while text says USD.
-1. Name of table: House price prediction models; Source:swim-transactions dataset.[page 533](/scans/e1.png)
-1. ....it (the model) has all the variables including flags but does not have interactions.
-But the model does not have Financial (1) type variables. [page 519](/scans/e1.png)

-3. ...an assumption is called "homoskedasticity".
-Authors use quotation marks to introduce a definition instead of bold letters.[page 266](/scans/e1.png)